Current Lab Members

 Alistair grew up in East Sussex and completed his MSci degree in Microbiology at the University of East Anglia.
 He is interested in bacterial pathogenicity and antibiotic resistance.
 He is currently working on MarR, the repressor of the multiple antibiotic resistance operon.
 Alistair is funded by the Wellcome Trust as part of the Wellcome Trust Doctoral Training Centre in Antimicrobials and Antimicrobial Resistance.

 Emily is from Devon and moved to Birmingham in 2012 to study at the University of Birmingham.
 After graduating with an MSci in Human Biology she returned to the university as a PhD student and Research Technician with the Grainger lab.
+Upon completing her PhD Emily obtained a post-doctoral position in the lab.
 She is exploring pervasive transcription and its regulation in E. coli.

 Previous Lab Members